the1lab/1lab/src/1Lab/Resizing.lagda.md

 Just like the ordinary propositional truncation, every type can be squashed, but unlike the ordinary propositional truncation, the `□`{.Agda}-squashing of a type always lives in the lowest universe.
-If
-$T$ is a proposition in any universe, $\Box T$ is its name in the zeroth universe.
+Thus if $T$ is a proposition in any universe, $\Box T$ is its name in the zeroth universe.

 <!--
 ```agda